jiamingluuu/notes/database/DDIA.md

 ### B-Trees
 Break the database down into fixed-size *blocks* or *pages*, 4KB each.
 - One page is designated as the root of B-tree
-- Each chile is responsible for a continuous range of keys.
+- Each child is responsible for a continuous range of keys.
 - Leaf page stores each individual key, which either contains the value for each key inline or contains references to the pages where the values can be found.
 - *Branching factor* describes the number of references to child pages in one page.
 - Efficiency: n keys has O(log n) depth.